-Drainage Covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drains are assumed to be connected to the public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 For both new and existing homes, from February 2022 The Fire and Smoke Alarm Standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
 You can obtain further details from the Scottish Government web site www.mygov.scot (search Smoke Alarm).

-We note that there are smoke detectors installed.

-Any additional limits to inspection
+We note that smoke detectors have been installed.
+Any additional limits to inspection At the time of our inspection, the property was occupied and fully furnished with floor coverings being in place throughout.
+This has limited our inspection to some extent.